Forgot password

 View on the Farm map in Arena Breakout: Infinite with all graphics settings on lowView on the Farm map in Arena Breakout: Infinite with all graphics settings on low and Shadow Quality on High

 As you can see in the image comparison above, Shadow Quality impacts the detail and distance at which shadows are rendered.
 For the best FPS and competitive advantage, I’d set this to Low.
-It doesn’t have that massive of an impact, so setting it to Medium/High is also an option.
+It doesn’t have that big of an impact, so setting it to Medium/High is also an option.

 Resolution